JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.3/Notes.md

 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.2/1.2.3/images/method3.png" height="500">

 ### The Spiral Method
-A risk driven model or guide to software development which works by adapting and generating a path to solve a project based on its risks.
-It ussualy starts with determining objectives then identifying and resolving risks, then developing and testing, then planning the next iteration in the spiral.
+A risk driven model which works by adapting and generating a path to solve a project based on its risks.
+It ussualy starts with determining objectives, then identifying and resolving risks, then developing and testing, then evaluating and planning the next iteration in the spiral.

+One loop is an iteration and sections of the loop are phases.

 Advantages
 - high amount of risk analysis - determines success
 - risks are spotted early
-- effective for large scale projects
+- effective for complicated, large scale projects
-- Development is fast
+- Development is iterative and can is split up.
 - aditional functionality can always be added

 Disadvantages
-- costly model
+- costly
+- complex
 - not appropriate for low-risk projects
-- may continue indefinitely and never finish
+- may continue indefinitely and never finish - end date is unknown

 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.2/1.2.3/images/method4.png" height="500">